 Plan members who began participating on, or after, January 2014, were required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Members in the plan contribute a set percentage of their salary each month to their own account.
 Plan members contribute 5% of wages to their own account for non-hazardous job classifications and 8% of wages to their own account for hazardous job classifications.
 Plan members also contribute 1% to the health insurance fund.
 The employer contribution rate is set annually by the Board based on an actuarial valuation.
+The employer contribution rate is set annually by the Board based on an actuarial valuation.
 The employer contributes a set percentage of each members' salary.
 Each member's account is credited with a 4% employer pay credit for non-hazardous members.
 The employer pay credit represents a portion of the employer contribution.
-For the year ended June 30, 2023, the City contributed \$305,137 or 100% of the required contribution for non-hazardous job classifications.
+For the fiscal year ended June 30, 2023 the contributions for hazardous and non-hazardous positions were \$114,575 and \$164,703, respectively.